: Water For The Americas

 General Questions

-By Water for People Posted on Tue 25 Jan 2011, about 13 years ago
+By Water for People Posted on Tue 25 Jan 2011, almost 14 years ago

 Impressive work.
 To add to Claire's questions, can you clarify how you address capacity building issues.
 It appears that projects are designed in the US - how are they maintained locally?
 Does Water for the Americas fully fund a project or are there in-country financial contributions?